carl24k/fight-churn/README.md

 ```

 The first line shows you what chapter and listing are being run.
 Next it shows the SQL being run (this is a SQL
-example).
+listing).
 The final line prints out the result - the net retention rate, calculated with the SQL.
 Because the data
 was randomly simulated your result on the last line won't be exactly the same as that one, but it should be similar.

 One way you  can change what the script will run for by simply editing the constants in the "main" portion